When you’re planning on moving in with your partner, there are important money conversations you need to have before moving in with your partner.

 It’s important to discuss where do you want to go in life?
 I like to know how temporary our living situation will be.
 Are you or your partner are already planning for a different job, relocation, or promotion?
 Do you want to have a family?
-Do you want to live in your city apartment with one bedroom, or you want a big house on the countryside with a huge garden and two dogs?
+Do you want to live in your city apartment with one bedroom, or do you want a big house in the countryside with a huge garden and two dogs?

 You can address many questions in order to address where you both want to go.

 Already when we started dating, I told him I would go to the USA for five months shortly after.
 I am a dreamer, I love to think about what I want to do in my life and imagine where my life might be going.
-I already some of my dreams about starting my own business, traveling, working abroad, and financial independence / early retirement.
+I already have some of my dreams about starting my own business, traveling, working abroad, and financial independence / early retirement.
 When I noticed our goals are compatible, even a few years down the line, that gives a huge boost to your relationship up until that point.

 Relationships require a serious amount of honesty, openness, and communication.
 You’re a team that will figure everything out that will be thrown at you, you’re in this together.